-Designing a microservice-oriented application
+Design a microservice-oriented application

 This section focuses on developing a hypothetical server-side enterprise application.

 The hypothetical application handles requests by executing business logic, accessing databases, and then returning HTML, JSON, or XML responses.
-We will say that the application must support a variety of clients, including desktop browsers running Single Page Applications (SPAs), traditional web apps, mobile web apps, and native mobile apps.
+We will say that the application must support various clients, including desktop browsers running Single Page Applications (SPAs), traditional web apps, mobile web apps, and native mobile apps.
 The application might also expose an API for third parties to consume.
 It should also be able to integrate its microservices or external applications asynchronously, so that approach will help resiliency of the microservices in the case of partial failures.

 The application will consist of these types of components:

 Presentation components.
 These components are responsible for handling the UI and consuming remote services.